apprunjs/apprun-starter/pages/docs/index.md

 ## Create a Site

-To create a new AppRun Site, run the following command in terminal:
+To create a new AppRun Site, run the following command in the terminal:

 ```sh
 npm init apprun-app [my-app]